Stefano DiMera: 1990s

 In December 1991, John Black (Drake Hogestyn) and Roman Brady discover Stefano in a Mayan pyramid in Mexico.
-The pyramid collapses and Stefano is once again believed to have perished.
+The pyramid collapses, and Stefano is once again believed to have perished.
 Though he survives the collapse, his brain tumor is slowly killing him.
 Stefano returns to Salem in 1993 and he is taken hostage by Curtis Reed (Nick Benedict) in his weakened state; Curtis's attempt to extort money from Stefano's adopted daughter, Kristen DiMera (Eileen Davidson), is foiled after Stefano kills him.
 He then convinces Tony and Kristen to marry but the marriage is ruined when Stefano is revealed as the murderer.
-In an attempt to avoid capture, Stefano speeds away as John shoots out his tires and Stefano's car explodes.
+In an attempt to avoid capture, Stefano speeds away as John shoots out his tires, and Stefano's car explodes.
 Stefano retreats to his New Orleans estate, Maison Blanche where he kidnaps Marlena and John.
 After the mansion burns down, Stefano buys a penthouse in Salem, next door to Marlena.
 Stefano sneaks into her apartment every night and opens her soul, which leads to Marlena becoming possessed by a demon.
 Under possession, Marlena pushes Stefano out of a window; after the demon is exorcised, a guilt-ridden Marlena helps Stefano recover.
 In December 1995, Tony fakes his death and frames John.
 Stefano is later struck by lightning and becomes so obsessed with Marlena that he bribes the judge presiding over John's murder trial to issue the death penalty.
-In August 1996 Stefano's plans to frame John are soon revealed and he skips town with Marlena to Paris, where he is shot by his former lover Rachel Blake.
+In June 1996, Stefano's plans to frame John are soon revealed, which leads to him skipping town.
+However, at the same time, he also kidnaps Marlena and holds her prisoner in Paris.
+While in Paris, Stefano is shot at by his former lover Rachel Blake, who instead hits a keg of explosives which ignited and presumably resulted in both of their deaths.
 Later, his longtime confidante, Celeste Perrault (Tanya Boyd) reveals that he fathered her daughter, Dr. Lexie Carver (Renée Jones) the wife of Salem's police commissioner.
 Stefano brings Kristen's lookalike, Susan Banks (Davidson) to town, impregnates her and plans to pass the baby off as Kristen's baby, which she actually miscarried; Susan gives birth in February 1997 to Elvis and flees after discovering Stefano's plan.
 After recovering from a heart attack, Stefano marries Vivian Alamain (Louise Sorel) on December 16, 1998, and plots to kill her to get back all of his belongings left to Vivian by her late husband–who was also Stefano's employee–Steven "Jonesy" Jones (Robert Mandan).
 In 1999, Stefano brainwashes Hope Brady into thinking she is Princess Gina Von Amberg (Alfonso) and Gina, now in love with John, kidnaps him; feeling betrayed, Stefano exiles her to Paris.